Incubaid/crm/docs/Commands.md

     - Inside your module, put a function with the command logic you want
     - surround your command function with a docorator ```@app.cli.command()```
     - The command will get exposes automatically by `flask {function_name}`
+    - Don't forget to add doc strings to document your command, they are gonna be exposed in `flask --help` automatically
 - Example `crm.cli.loadfixtures.py` which exposes a command called `loadfixtures`
     ```python
     @app.cli.command()